Lolser9/tdameritrade_rust/README.md

 An unofficial rust library for [TD Ameritrade's API](https://developer.tdameritrade.com/apis)

+## New in version 0.1.4.1
+- Added interior mutability

 ## New in version 0.1.4
 - Created OrderBuilder to construct orders for TD Ameritrade easier.
 - Created equity order templates with OrderBuilder